-The first semester of the Senior Thesis involves the selection and approval of a thesis topic; the preparation of a comprehensive literature review; a seminar presentation of one major paper from the literature review; and a final seminar presentation describing the proposed research project and its relationship to the existing literature.
+This advanced course involves the selection and approval of a thesis topic, the preparation of a comprehensive literature review, and a seminar presentation describing the proposed research project and its relationship to the existing literature.
 A formal written proposal is submitted at the end of the semester.